What Is Health Care Management? A Career Guide

 3. Gain some work experience.

 Many of those starting out in health care management land entry-level jobs and work their way up.
 Even entry-level health care management positions generally require a bachelor’s degree.
-In general, working in business and administration is valuable, but you having some experience in health care or the medical field will give you a better chance of landing a job as a health care manager.
+In general, working in business and administration is valuable, but having some experience in health care or the medical field might give you a better chance of landing a job as a health care manager.

 4. Build up your resume.